Trey Flowers

-Robert Lee "Trey" Flowers III (born August 16, 1993) is an American football outside linebacker for the Miami Dolphins of the National Football League (NFL).
-He played college football at Arkansas.
+Robert Lee "Trey" Flowers III (born August 16, 1993) is an American former professional football defensive end.
+He played college football for the Arkansas Razorbacks and was selected by the New England Patriots in the fourth round of the 2015 NFL draft.
+Flowers has also played for the Detroit Lions and Miami Dolphins.

-Early years
+Early life

 Flowers attended Columbia High School in Huntsville, Alabama.
 He was ranked by Rivals.com as a three-star recruit.
 He originally committed to Georgia Tech to play college football but changed to the University of Arkansas.
 Flowers also played basketball in high school.

 College career

-Flowers played in all 13 games with three starts as a true freshman in 2011.
-He had 28 total tackles, 5.5 tackles, for loss and one sack.
-As a sophomore in 2012, he started all 13 games, recording 50 total tackles, 13 tackles for loss and six sacks.
+Flowers played in all 13 games with three starts as a true freshman in 2011, recording 28 total tackles, 5.5 tackles for loss and a sack.

+As a sophomore in 2012, Flowers started all 13 games, recording 50 total tackles, 13 tackles for loss, and six sacks.

 Flowers started 11 games as a junior in 2013, missing one due to injury.
-He finished the year with 44 total tackles, 13.5 tackles for loss and five sacks.
+He finished the year with 44 total tackles, 13.5 tackles for loss, and five sacks.
 He also recorded an interception and three forced fumbles.
-After his junior season, Flowers considered entering the 2014 NFL Draft and received a third-round draft grade from the NFL Draft Advisory Board, but he eventually chose to return to Arkansas for his senior year.
-In his last season playing for the Razorbacks he led the team in tackles for loss and sacks, respectively with 15.5 and six.
-He ended his career at Arkansas with 190 tackles, 47.5 tackles for loss, 18 sacks, one interception, 13 passes defended, and four forced fumbles.
+After his junior season, Flowers considered entering the 2014 NFL draft and received a third-round draft grade from the NFL Draft Advisory Board, but he eventually chose to return to Arkansas for his senior year.

+In his last season playing for the Razorbacks, Flowers led the team in tackles for loss and sacks, respectively with 15.5 and six.
+He finished his collegiate career with 190 tackles, 47.5 tackles for loss, 18 sacks, an interception, 13 passes defended, and four forced fumbles.

 Professional career

+Pre-draft

-At the 2015 NFL Combine, Flowers was a top performer in the vertical and in the broad jump.
+At the 2015 NFL Combine, Flowers was a top performer in both the vertical and broad jump.

-New England Patriots
+New England Patriots (first stint)

 2015 season

-The New England Patriots selected Flowers in the fourth round (101st overall) of the 2015 NFL Draft.
-The pick used to draft him was acquired from the Tampa Bay Buccaneers along with tight end Tim Wright in exchange for Logan Mankins.
+The New England Patriots selected Flowers in the fourth round (101st overall) of the 2015 NFL draft.
+The pick used to draft him was acquired from the Tampa Bay Buccaneers, along with tight end Tim Wright, in exchange for Logan Mankins.
 In the first preseason game against the Green Bay Packers, Flowers sacked Aaron Rodgers but later left the game with a shoulder injury.
-Flowers made the Patriots 53-man roster but was only active for one game before being placed on injured reserve on December 1, 2015.
+Flowers made the Patriots 53-man roster, but was only active for one game before being placed on injured reserve on December 1, 2015.